Evolution from Flax Linen to NNX#

 return jnp.zeros((batch_size, self.hidden_size))

-Next, we will define a RNN Module that will contain the logic for the entire RNN.
+Next, define an RNN Module that will contain the logic for the entire RNN.

 class RNN(nn.Module):